atlassian/data-center-helm-charts/docs/examples/storage/STORAGE.md

 # Shared storage
 Atlassian's Data Center products require a shared storage solution to effectively operate in multi-node environment.
-The specifics of how this shared storage is created is site dependent, we do however provide examples on how shared storage can be created below.
+The specifics of how this shared storage is created is site-dependent, we do however provide examples on how shared storage can be created below.

 > **NOTE:** Of all the Atlassian products, Bitbucket's shared storage solution must be NFS based.
 See [Bitbucket NFS below](#Bitbucket-NFS) for details.